srosengren/srosengren.github.io/_posts/2015-01-25-how-to-avoid-committing-secret-application-settings-visualstudio-github-azure.markdown

 I create a new file name Web.Secret.Config and make sure that it has its Build Action set to "none", otherwise Azure won't be able to build the project.
 ![appSettings file](/media/Web.Secret.config-properties.PNG)

+This is what the external file should look like, with a appSettings root node instead of configuration.

 ![Web.Secret.config content](/media/Web.Secret.config-content.PNG)

 I then modify my .gitignore to make sure that it doesn't get committed.